terrierteam/aolia-tools/README.md

 [wasiahmad/context_attentive_ir](https://github.com/wasiahmad/context_attentive_ir), allowing you to run baselines like CARS, M-NSRF, and M-MatchTensor.

+TODO: running Terrier BM25.
+(Or can we provide these runs for download?)

 The script has one required argument: `--out_dir`, which specifies the directory to which to save the dataset files.